bhaaskara/InterviewQA/kubernetes_QA.md

 K8s cluster will have two main components
 1. control plane (Master node)
    - **Kube-API server**: Users, the different parts of your cluster, and external components all communicate with one another through the API server.
+      It validates and configures the data for API object such as PODs and services etc.
    - **ETCD**: cluster’s database
-   - **Kube-scheduler**: watches for newly created Pods with no assigned node, and selects a node for them to run on.But it doesn’t do the work of actually launching Pods on Nodes.
+   - **Kube-scheduler**: watches for newly created Pods with no assigned node, and selects a node for them to run on.
+But it doesn’t do the work of actually launching Pods on Nodes.
    - **Kube-control-manager:** Whenever the current state of the cluster doesn’t match the desired state, kube-controller-manager will attempt to make changes to achieve the desired state.
+     Controller manager is a daemon that embeds controllers.
+     Different controllers are compiled into a single binary like node controller, replication controller, and endpoint controller.
    - **Kube-cloud-control-manager:** kube-cloud-manager manages controllers that interact with underlying cloud providers.
 2. worker Node
    - **kubelet:** An agent that runs on each node in the cluster.
 It makes sure that containers are running in a Pod.
    - **kube-proxy:** kube-proxy is a network proxy that runs on each node in your cluster

 > Container runtime (like docker) is pre req for k8s.

+## What is kubectl?
+Kubectl is the CLI interface for kubernetes cluster.

 # RBAC
 ## What is kubeconfig file ?